MVincent15/Module-1-Challenge/README.md

 ## Credits

-Starter code taken from the following github repo: https://github.com/coding-boot-camp/urban-octo-telegram
+Starter code taken from the following github repo as directed by Module-1-Assignment: https://github.com/coding-boot-camp/urban-octo-telegram

 ## License